ICE Ignition technical staff are happy to help with any technical questions

 SG Iron Gears – Used with regular cast iron flat tappet camshafts whether using hydraulic or mechanical lifters only.

-Further, never use a steel gear with a steel roller camshaft.
+Further, never use a hardened steel gear with a steel roller camshaft.
+This will lead to severe premature camshaft / distributor gear wear.
 Always use the SI Bronze option, as it is always preferable to have the distributor gear as the sacrificial item.

 In most cases, a high volume oil pump is not necessary.
 The majority of applications only require a standard oil pump.

 This is not to say a high volume pump can never be used.
-However, careful attention has to be paid to bearing clearances, oil viscosity, oil temperature and any modifications to the oil circuit.
+High volume oil pumps can be used successfully, however, careful attention has to be paid to bearing clearances, oil viscosity, oil temperature and any modifications to the oil circuit.

-Using a high volume oil pump always leads to aggravated distributor gear wear.
+Using a high volume oil pump always leads to extra load being placed on the distributor / cam gear, even if the pressure relief valve is set low.
+This is because the oil pump still has to move the extra volume of oil.
 In all cases, using a high volume oil pump will void warranty on the relevant distributor gear – no exceptions.

 ICE Ignition control modules are NOT waterproof.
 Make sure the ignition module (modules) are located away from any contact with water, dirt or dust.
 ICE provide long wiring harnesses to allow the electronics to be mounted in a protected area inside the vehicle cabin, such as under the dash or in the glove compartment.